The 2026 CISO Mandate: Proactive, Passwordless, and Context-Aware Identity Assurance

 Gartner’s 2026 research highlights a broader industry shift: identity security must extend beyond point-in-time authentication.

-We believe this direction reinforces the need for a continuous trust model, one that integrates:
+This direction reinforces the need for a continuous trust model, one that integrates:

 • Passwordless authentication to eliminate credential-based risk